 4 Unexpectedly Awesome Craft Cocktail Bars in Sioux Falls, SD

-The Sioux Falls cocktail bar scene is something we didn’t expect when we visited in Summer 2022.
+The Sioux Falls cocktail bar scene is something we didn’t expect when we first visited in Summer 2022.
 When we visit South Dakota, it’s usually on the western side of the state, but we are here to tell you, the cocktail bars in Sioux Falls were unexpectedly amazing!

 Psst: We have a bunch of guides about South Dakota.
 Browse them all here.